aarboleda1/react-fundamentals-curriculum/README.md

 ##Step 2: Let React Router handle Routing
 The next step I take is setting up React Router to handle my routing.
 Before I jump into any real coding, again, I make sure everything is wired up correctly.

- * Move your HelloWorld component to a Main.js file (I have mine located in a containers folder)
- * Set up your route configuration file to activate the Main component whenever a user hits the index '/' path of your app.
+ DONE* Move your HelloWorld component to a Main.js file (I have mine located in a containers folder) DONE* Set up your route configuration file to activate the Main component whenever a user hits the index '/' path of your app.
- * Now instead of rendering <HelloWorld /> to the DOM, render your routes configuration.
+ DONE* Now instead of rendering <HelloWorld /> to the DOM, render your routes configuration.

 ## Step 3: Add UI for Home

- * Create a Home component and set it to the IndexRoute in your route configuration.
+ DONE * Create a Home component and set it to the IndexRoute in your route configuration.
- * At this point when you go to localhost:8080 you should see any UI the Main component spits out as well as any UI the Home component spits out.
+ DONE * At this point when you go to localhost:8080 you should see any UI the Main component spits out as well as any UI the Home component spits out.
  * Add the full page background image to the Home component as well as the input field and button.
 At this point, my app looks like this.

 <img src="http://www.reactjsprogram.com/images/home-ui.png" width="400">